Jonathan-Edwards-dev/DarkIncognito/README.md

 ---

-## ✨ What DarkIncognito Does
+## ✨ What DarkIncognito (v1) Provides

-### 🔐 Privacy-Focused by Design
+### 🔐 Privacy-Oriented Design
-- RAM-only browsing (no history, cookies, or persistent data)
+- RAM-only browsing (no history, cookies, or persistent storage)
+- No downloads
-- No downloads, no saved files
+- No saved files
 - No form or password saving
-- No local cache
+- No WebView caching
 - Screenshot blocking enabled
 - Session wiped when app is closed, minimized, or backgrounded

 ### 🌐 Tor Awareness (via Orbot)
-- Uses **Orbot** for Tor routing
+- Uses **Orbot** (VPN mode) for Tor routing
-- Visual Tor connection indicator (connected / not connected)
+- Visual Tor connection indicator
-- Clear warnings when Tor is inactive
+- Clear warning when Tor is inactive
-- Onion vs clearnet visual cues in the browser UI
+- Onion vs clearnet visual cues in the UI

-### 📚 Education Before Access
+### 📚 Mandatory Education Flow
-- Mandatory educational onboarding
+- Users must complete an educational onboarding before accessing the browser
 - Explains:
   - What the dark web is
   - How Tor and Orbot work
-  - Limitations of mobile Tor browsing
+  - The limitations of mobile Tor browsing
-  - Safety and responsibility guidelines
+  - Responsible and safe usage practices
-- Users must complete education before entering the browser
+- No shortcuts to bypass education

 ### 🧭 Browser Experience
 - Clean, Chrome-inspired UI